zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 # Perl 6 Is Slower Than My Fat Momma!

-I notice several groups of people: folks who wish Perl 6's performance isn't mentioned;
+I notice several groups of people: folks who wish Perl 6's performance weren't mentioned;
 folks who are confused about Perl 6's perfomance;
 folks who gleefully chuckle at Perl 6's performance, reassured the threat to their favourite language XYZ